The David Mischke Memorial Aviation Scholarship Program

 Oak Harbor, WA 98277

 The Burlington, WA, Chapter 818, of the Experimental Aircraft Association (EAA), has a goal of promoting and furthering youth aviation education and flight training.
-To Assist in meeting that goal, the chapter will award an aviation education/ flight training scholarship to an area high school, home school, or college student.
+To assist in meeting that goal, the chapter will award an aviation education/ flight training scholarship to an area high school, home school, or college student.
 The scholarship is currently in the amount of $1,000 to be used to start or continue flight training to attain the Private Pilot Certificate.
 The goal is for the student to utilize these funds within 6 months for the sole purpose of aviation education/ flight training.

 To qualify for the scholarship the applicant must: